ark-lang/ark/README.md

 * Declaration -> Decl

 ## `make gen` and `make fmt`
 The target `gen` is included for the convenience of the developers.
-It runs `go generate` on all the modules in alloy-go.
+It runs `go generate` on all the modules in ark.

 ### Testing
 If Ark is in your `$PATH`: